ATS resume writing significantly improves the likelihood of your resume catching the eye of potential employers.

 Step Four: Use A Simple Layout

-Use a common simple font, use bigger font sizes for headers and smaller ones for the main content.
+Opt for a straightforward, common font.
+Employ larger font sizes for headers and smaller ones for the main content.

 French – Full proficiency